taylormitchell/another-notes-app/README.md

 - [x] Button in /lists to add new list (or open existing)
 - [x] Button to add note above/between notes
 - [ ] Adding notes to multiple lists isn't working.
-I think I need to fetch all the lists to make this not super slow.
+I think I need to fetch all the lists to make this not super slow. (re-think approach and do clean up)
 - [ ] Dropdown in create modal to select lists
 - [ ] Drag and drop notes between lists
 - [ ] Create note below by pressing enter twice